directus/directus/docs/guides/sdk/getting-started.md

 These can be overwritten in two ways:

-1. Setting the new function in the `createDirectus` options parameter.
+1. Via options parameter of the `createDirectus` function.

 ```ts
 import { createDirectus } from '@directus/sdk';